cduarte3/cduarte3/README.md

 # About Me
 - 👋 Hi, I’m @cduarte3
-- 👀 I’m interested in programming, and soccer
+- 👀 I’m an aspiring Software Developer comfortable with Front-end, Full-stack, and Backend development
-- 🌱 I’m currently learning at Seneca Polytechnic in my 4th year of the BSD Software Development Course
+- 🌱 I graduated from the BSD Software Development Course at Seneca Polytechnic in August 2025

-# Visit my portfolio website [here](https://portv2-three.vercel.app)
+# Visit my portfolio website [cduarte.ca](https://cduarte.ca)

 Below are the languages and frameworks I have worked with:
 --